Alberta Record

 Why it matters

-- Alters the transparency and accessibility of voter information for candidates and their agents, potentially impacting campaign strategies and oversight.
+• Modifies the transparency and accessibility of voter information for candidates and their agents, which may affect campaign strategies and oversight.

-- Formalizes the role of local political parties and slates in campaign finance, potentially changing the dynamics of local elections.
+• Establishes a formal role for local political parties and slates in campaign finance, which may alter the dynamics of local election campaigns.

 Rights affected